 JG: Yes.
 I prefer that ending, actually.

-FL: It’s pretty nihilistic in the sense that there’s no hope for humanity; these things have been perceived wrongly, there’s a new society formed on Earth, he didn’t find a cure, and they drive off into the unknown not sure whether there’s any survivors.
-That’s pretty nihilistic, but not as nihilistic as the original novel.
+FL: It's pretty nihilistic: there's no hope for humanity; these things have been perceived wrongly; there's a new society formed on Earth; he didn't find a cure; and they drive off into the unknown not sure whether there's any survivors.
+That's pretty nihilistic, but not as nihilistic as the original novel.

 JG: Was it tough adapting the extremes of the novel?

-FL: The book is pretty extremes at times, but this was a very loose adaptation of the book.
+FL: The book is pretty extreme at times, but this was a very loose adaptation of the book.
 It takes somethings from the book, The Omega Man, and some things we completely made up.
-The original novel is vampires and takes place in Compton, so it’s different.
-Our original ending is what the novella was about, though; the idea of being scared of these creatures we only know as legend, and then we realize they’re the norm; man is the monster.
+The original novel is vampires and takes place in Compton, so it's different.
+Our original ending is what the novella was about, though: the idea of being scared of these creatures we only know as legend, we realize they're the norm, and man is the monster.
 We had some of that in the first ending, not in the theatrical release.

 JG: What ending do you prefer?

-FL: I like both in different ways.
-I prefer the original one, because it’s the philosophical ending I enjoy; that what we perceive as the monster isn’t really the monster.
+FL: I like both, in different ways.
+I prefer the original one, because it's the philosophical ending I enjoy: what we perceive as the monster isn't really the monster.
 I might skew that direction.
-In tests, people really, really hated it.
+In test screenings, people really, really hated it.

-JG: I’ve heard filmmakers say that’s a major problem with test screenings, when it comes to dealing with ambitious endings; you’re asking for gut reactions.
+JG: [Laughs] I've heard filmmakers say that's a major problem with test screenings, when it comes to dealing with ambitious endings: you're asking for gut reactions.

-JG: Making that movie, it must have been nice thinking, “We got 150 million to make a slow-burn character study without much action.”
+JG: Making that movie, it must have been nice thinking, “We got 150 million to make a slow-burn character study.”

 JG: With Constantine and I Am Legend, you started off going big with features.
 Why not start small?

 FL: Well, it was something I liked.
-I did music videos for so many years, and I never intended doing music videos.
+I did music videos for so many years and I never intended on doing music videos.
 At the point of finding an agent, it was looking for a script I could really sink my teeth into.
 I wanted to find a world I wanted to build.
-You know, when you’re going to make your first movie, you’re not getting the best scripts out there.
-You’re turning toward things you think you could make special.
-When I found Constantine, I liked the ideas of it; it had nothing to do with size.
-When you do music videos — and people see your videos — you start getting offered everything that’s music-driven.
+You know, when you're going to make your first movie you're not getting the best scripts out there.
+You're turning toward things you think you could make special.
+When I found Constantine I liked the ideas of it; it had nothing to do with size.
+When you do music videos – and people see your videos – you start getting offered everything that's music-driven.